-The regional marketing partnership reviews regional data and marketing research that was previously collected and applies it to planning and marketing communication programs for the current commuter system by targeting specific audiences and promoting existing TDM products and services.
+Commuter Connections through partner input conducts and reviews regional data and marketing research and applies it to planning and marketing communication programs by targeting alternative commute messages to specific audiences groups likely to adopt such practices.

 This regional resource guide and marketing plan is designed to focus on key activity centers/corridors within the Washington metropolitan region.
 It was prepared by Pathways Strategic Communications on behalf of Commuter Connections, using data from previously collected research, together with new information gathered from members of the Regional TDM Marketing Group and Commuter Connections Sub-Committee.
 An initial survey and interview process occurred in May 1997 for the inaugural report, and updates have been made each year since.
-A research appendix includes executive summaries of 2004 TDM related studies in addition to other TDM relevant research that stems back several years.
-It is the intention of the Regional TDM Marketing Group to update this document on an annual basis every October.
+A research appendix includes executive summaries of 2005 TDM related studies in addition to other TDM relevant research that stems back several years.
+It is the intention of the Regional TDM Marketing Group to update this document on an annual basis each fall.

 The 2000 Census figures indicates that the number of Washington area residents who drive alone to work each day increased by a quarter-million during the 1990s.
 And as the region's employment sprawled outward with its population, the number of people who carpooled, took transit or walked to work decreased.
 However, it should be noted that the Washington D.C. region still boasts one of the highest pool rates in the country, but also some of the worst congestion in the country.
-This decline in commuters using public transportation has occurred while transit ridership in the area is at record highs.
 Experts believe tourists have contributed to the higher ridership, as have residents who use public transportation for errands and social events.
 About 40 percent of trips on the Metro system are not work related.
 The Census also indicates that a growing number of Washington area residents work at home, up to 105,000 people, but it is a small fraction of the 2.7 million commuters in the region.
 The new figures indicated the 1990s brought a decade of growth and job gains, mostly in the suburbs.
-The number of suburban residents who commute by transit increased, but not enough to offset a decline among District of Columbia commuters.
-In fact, the District of Columbia's population decreased in the past decade and more of its residents began commuting to jobs in the suburbs.

 Over 70 percent of the region's commuters drive alone to work.
 The growing reliance on drive alone commuting mainly reflects the movement of jobs away from the city in recent decades.
 Many suburban jobs are difficult to reach by public transit and are not located on roads reachable by the HOV lanes that give carpools the significant time advantage found throughout the region.
 The region's average one-way commute is now 34 minutes, up from 32 in 2001.
-The two-minute increase in commute time is equivalent to two full eight hour work days wasted.
+The two-minute increase in commute time is equivalent to two full eight-hour work days wasted.
 The time increase is due to more congestion and longer distances from home to work for many commuters.
+The average commute distance was 16.5 miles in 2004 versus 15.5 miles in 2001.
 Suburban sprawl continues as a means to find more affordable housing, despite the fact that nearly half the region's jobs are 10 miles or more from downtown, according to a Brookings Institution report.